 - XM is the magnetizing reactance.

-- R’2 is the standstill rotor resistance referred to the main stator winding.
+- R’2 is the standstill rotor resistance referred to as the main stator winding.

-- X’2 is the standstill rotor leakage reactance referred to the main stator winding.
+- X’2 is the standstill rotor leakage reactance referred to as the main stator winding.

 - Vm is the applied voltage.